phalcon-orphanage/docs/pl-pl/views.md

 <a name='integrating-views-with-controllers'></a>

-## Integrating Views with Controllers
+## Integracja widoków z kontrolerami

 Phalcon automatically passes the execution to the view component as soon as a particular controller has completed its cycle.
 The view component will look in the views folder for a folder named as the same name of the last controller executed and then for a file named as the last action executed.
 For instance, if a request is made to the URL *https://127.0.0.1/blog/posts/show/301*, Phalcon will parse the URL as follows: